christoffertoppe/Web-uimahallit/README.md

 ## GET /api/location?=value
+### test

-takes the string that is found in the url after the = mark and use it for searchword.
+Takes the string that is found in the url after the = mark and use it as search word.
-Searchword is used the search the database where searchword is included in the field nimi. return
+Search is made on the database where search word is included in the field nimi. return
 JSON:
 {nimi:[String],